tryvailo/MKeeper/README.md

-# Memory Keeper
+# Legacy Words

 A free online tool for dementia families to preserve their loved one's story—who they are, what matters to them—before memories fade.

 ## Overview

-Memory Keeper helps families capture and preserve memories through a guided 32-question interview (35-40 minutes) across 5 categories:
+Legacy Words helps families capture and preserve memories through a guided 32-question interview (35-40 minutes) across 5 categories:
 - Memories That Matter
 - Family & Relationships
 - Values & Wisdom